Dewar ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-It is recommended not to open suspect and/or irrelevant emails.
-Any attachments (or links) present in dubious mail - must never be opened, doing so can result in an infection.
-Only official and verified download channels should be used.
-Software should be activated and updated with tools/functions, provided be genuine developers.
-It is ill-advised to use illegal activation tools ("cracks") and third party updaters - as they can cause high-risk infections.
-It is paramount to device integrity to have a dependable anti-virus/anti-spyware suite installed and kept up-to-date.
-Furthermore, it should be used to perform regular system scans and removal of detected/potential threats.
-If your computer is already infected with Dewar, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Do not open suspicious or irrelevant emails.
+Furthermore, any attachments or links present in dubious mail must never be opened, since doing so can result in an infection.
+Use only official and verified download channels.
+Software should be activated and updated with tools/functions provided by genuine developers.
+Do not use illegal activation tools ("cracks") or third party updaters, as they can cause high-risk infections.
+For device safety and integrity, have a reputable anti-virus/anti-spyware suite installed and kept up to date.
+Furthermore, this should be used to perform regular system scans and removal of detected/potential threats.
+If your computer is already infected with Dewar, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Dewar ransomware's pop-uo window ("info.hta"):
+Text presented in Dewar ransomware pop-up window ("info.hta"):